franklesniak/ROMSorter/README.md

 ### Use File Hashes to Match the FinalBurn Neo ROMs to the Current Version of MAME

 1. Run `Find-MAMEAndFBNeoArcadeMatchUsingCRC.ps1` to match the FinalBurn Neo (FBNeo) ROMs with the current version of MAME's ROMs based on the CRC of each file in each ROM package.
-The output file of the script is `FBNeo_Arcade_DAT_Renamed_and_CRC-Matched_To_MAME_DAT`.
+The output file of the script is `FBNeo_Arcade_DAT_Renamed_and_CRC-Matched_To_MAME_DAT.csv`.

 > Note: because there is no RenameSet for FinalBurn Neo (FBNeo), we use the file hashes (CRCs) to compare the two ROM sets.

+### Join MAME, MAME 2003 Plus, MAME 2010, and FinalBurn Neo DATs Into a Single CSV File

+1. Run `Copy-MAMEDATToMAMEDatabase.ps1` to make a working copy of the tabular (CSV) MAME DAT file.
+The output file of the script is `MAME_Database.csv`
+1. Run `Join-TimeAdvancedMAME2003PlusWithMAMEDatabase.ps1` to join the time-advanced MAME 2003 Plus ROMset with the working copy of the MAME DAT file.
+The output file of the script is `MAME_Database.csv`
+1. Run `Join-TimeAdvancedMAME2010WithMAMEDatabase.ps1` to join the time-advanced MAME 2010 ROMset with the working copy of the MAME DAT file.
+The output file of the script is `MAME_Database.csv`
+1. Run `Join-FBNeoCRCMatchedToMAMEWithMAMEDatabase.ps1` to join the CRC-matched FinalBurn Neo (FBNeo) Arcade ROMset with the working copy of the MAME DAT file.
+The output file of the script is `MAME_Database.csv`

 ### Work in progress